Nexmo/station/_documentation/en/vonage-business-cloud/vbc-apis/getting-started/authentication.md

 * `VBC_CLIENT_ID` - The Consumer Key that you generated in step 5 above
 * `VBC_CLIENT_SECRET` - The Consumer Secret that you generated in step 5 above

+When using this type of authentication, you will need to append `@vpc.prod` to your username.

 ```code_snippets
 source: '_examples/vonage-business-cloud/vbc-apis/general/authenticate-password'
 ```